copier-org/copier/docs/configuring.md

     Not supported in `copier.yml`.

-By default, copier will copy from the last release found in template git tags, sorted as [PEP 440][].
+By default, Copier will copy from the last release found in template Git tags, sorted as [PEP 440][].

 ## Patterns syntax